hhhallan/nfs__projet-lol/readme.md

 ###### After this create your database and load your fixtures :

-if you use Symfony CLI start you commande with `symfony`
+if you use Symfony CLI start you commande with `symfony console`

-else use `php bin`
+else use `php bin/console`

 - `symfony console d:d:c`